shoppepm/shoppe/docs/frontend.md

 This article needs to be rewritten more clearly.
 ```

-The frontend is a part of whim! that allows it to interact with the operating system's package manager.
+The frontend is a part of shoppe that allows it to interact with the operating system's package manager.

 ## Main commands